Context: DES INV 15: Design Methodology Final Project

 We reimagined the riding experience of the Bay Area Rapid Transit system (BART), targeting specifically young commuters through improving the interior colors and lighting.
 We have also developed a supporting business model that includes installing ads in the form of art/murals inside the BART.

-We started off with some online research regarding commuting and public transportation.
-Here is the summary of some of our key insights:
+We started off with some research regarding commuting and public transportation.
+Here are some of our key insights:

 - Worn down public transportation contributes to traffic.